Applying the Worldvolume Hybrid Monte Carlo method to the Hubbard model away from half filling

-The worldvolume $\calR$ includes a region where the sign problem is alleviated (at larger $t$) as well as a region that is usually expected to be free from ergodicity issues (at smaller $t$).
+Monte Carlo sampling over $\calR$ provides detours that connect regions originally separated by the potential barriers.

-The extent of the worldvolume $\calR$ in the flow-time direction can be effectively constrained to a finite interval $[T_0,T_1]$ by adjusting the functional form of $W(t)$, which is chosen as follows \cite{Fukuma:2023eru,Fukuma:cscalar}:
+The extent of the worldvolume $\calR$ in the flow-time direction can be effectively restricted to a finite interval $[T_0,T_1]$ by adjusting the functional form of $W(t)$, which we choose as follows (see Fig.~\ref{fig:md_flat}) \cite{Fukuma:2023eru}:

-Here, $\gamma$ is the tilt parameter, $c_0$ and $c_1$ control the barrier heights near $T_0 - d_0$ and $T_1 + d_1$, respectively, and $d_0$ and $d_1$ are the corresponding penetration depths.
-These parameters are tuned to achieve an approximately uniform distribution of configurations over flow times.
+Here, $c_0, d_0$ and $c_1, d_1$ determine the heights and penetration depths of the potential walls placed at $t \sim T_0$ and $t \sim T_1$, respectively.
+The tilt parameter $\gamma$ introduces a constant driving force to prevent configurations from accumulating at small flow times.
+These parameters are tuned to achieve an approximately uniform distribution of configurations along flow times.
 The lower cutoff $T_0$ is chosen sufficiently small to ensure ergodicity on surfaces $\Sigma_t$ at $t \sim T_0$, while the upper cutoff $T_1$ is taken to be sufficiently large so that the oscillatory behavior is well suppressed at $t \sim T_1$.
-The latter condition is verified by computing the average reweighting factor $\vev{ \calF(z) }_{\Sigma_t}$ at various flow times $t$ using GT-HMC, which performs HMC updates on a single $\Sigma_t$ \cite{Alexandru:2019,Fukuma:2019uot}. \footnote{ The HMC algorithm using the RATTLE integrator \cite{Andersen:1983,Leimkuhler:1994} was first introduced to the Lefschetz thimble method in the seminal paper by the Komaba group \cite{Fujii:2013sra}, where HMC updates are performed directly on (a single connected component of) a Lefschetz thimble.
+The latter condition is verified by computing the average reweighting factor $\vev{ \calF(z) }_{\Sigma_t}$ at various flow times $t$ using GT-HMC, \footnote{ The HMC algorithm using the RATTLE integrator \cite{Andersen:1983,Leimkuhler:1994} was first introduced to the Lefschetz thimble method in the seminal paper by the Komaba group \cite{Fujii:2013sra}, where HMC updates are performed directly on a single dominant Lefschetz thimble.
 Its generalization to a deformed surface $\Sigma = \Sigma_t$ at fixed $t$ was developed in Refs.~\cite{Alexandru:2019,Fukuma:2019uot}.
-This approach can be viewed as a HMC version of the generalized thimble method \cite{Alexandru:2015sua}, and is thus referred to as the \emph{Generalized-thimble Hybrid Monte Carlo} (GT-HMC) method in this article. } Configurations for measurement can be constrained, if necessary, to a subinterval $[\tilde{T}_0,\tilde{T}_1]$, corresponding to the region $\tilde{\calR}$ shown in Fig.~\ref{fig:wv_rattle}, to exclude the lower region affected by the sign problem and the upper region that may not be sampled correctly due to the complicated geometry at large flow times \cite{Fukuma:2020fez,Fukuma:2021aoo}.
+The latter approach can be viewed as an HMC version of the generalized thimble method \cite{Alexandru:2015sua}, and is thus referred to as the \emph{generalized thimble Hybrid Monte Carlo} (GT-HMC) method in this paper. } which performs HMC updates on a single $\Sigma_t$ \cite{Alexandru:2019,Fukuma:2019uot}.
+Configurations for measurement can be restricted further, if necessary, within a subinterval $[\tilde{T}_0,\tilde{T}_1]$, corresponding to the region $\tilde{\calR}$ shown in Fig.~\ref{fig:md_flat}, to exclude the lower region contaminated with the sign problem and the upper region that may by hard to sample correctly due to the complicated geometry at large flow times \cite{Fukuma:2020fez,Fukuma:2021aoo}.